falehalnayef/document_tracking_system/README.md

 # Document Tracking System (DTS)

-The Document Tracking System (DTS) is a backend application designed to manage files, groups, and users within an organization.
+The Document Tracking System (DTS) is a BACKEND application designed to manage files, groups, and users within an organization.
 It provides functionalities for creating, updating, searching, and deleting files, as well as managing groups and user accounts.

 ## MVP Status